kilowhat/kilowhat.net/_extensions/rich-embeds.md

 ## Changelog

+### Version 1.3.0 - December 16, 2023

+- **Added** configurable number of maximum images in previews.
+Defaults to 4.
+- **Changed** no longer show duplicate opengraph image even if the site provides it multiple times.
+- **Changed** in Flarum previews, no longer inject images from post if forum has opengraph.
+- **Changed** in Flarum previews without opengraph, remove hard-coded limit of 2 images and use new global setting.

 ### Version 1.2.5 - May 22, 2023

 > **This is a security update.
 All users should upgrade as soon as possible.**